 “I felt helpless” – Bich continued - “My father passed away a few years ago.
 I have a younger sister, but she is so busy with her own family.
 The weight of caring for my mother alone, while balancing the responsibilities of my own family, is suffocating”.
 Sleepless nights and constant worry left her feeling isolated, overwhelmed, and on the verge of giving up.
 Without any support network, she struggled to cope, battling exhaustion both physically and mentally.

 “Like many others in the village, we struggled to make ends meet.
-I want to build a proper house for her, so I’ve saved money for years of hard work and luckily, received a small amount of money from the local government, but the project remained unfinished.” – Bich said.
+I want to build a proper house for her, so I’ve saved money from years of hard work and luckily, received a small amount of money from the local government, but the project remained unfinished.” – Bich said.

 The yard outside was cluttered with scattered bricks, wooden planks, and unused cement bags, unused materials for a home that was meant to offer comfort and stability but had instead become a daily reminder of her overwhelming responsibilities.
 With no time to spare between caring for her mother and managing her own family, Bich couldn't find anyone to help complete the house.